metabrainz/listenbrainz-server/docs/developers/architecture.rst

 find an existing match for the hash of the listen in the database.
 If one exists, it is returned otherwise it inserts the hash and data into the database and returns a new MessyBrainz ID.

-Once the writer receives MSIDs from MessyBrainz, it combines those with the listens and inserts the listens in the listen table.
-The insert deduplicate listens based on a (user, timestamp, track_name) triplet i.e. at a given timestamp, a user can have a track entry only once.
+Once the writer receives MSIDs from MessyBrainz, the MSID is added to the track metadata and the listen is inserted in the listen table.
+The insert deduplicates listens based on a (user, timestamp, track_name) triplet i.e. at a given timestamp, a user can have a track entry only once.
 As you can see, listens of different tracks at the same timestamp are allowed for a user.
 The database returns the "unique" listens to the writer which publishes those to Unique queue.